Detecting Group Anomalies in Tera-Scale Multi-Aspect Data via Dense-Subtensor Mining: Results and Discussion

 We compare how rapidly and accurately \method (the serial version) and its competitors detect dense subtensors in the real-world datasets.
 We measured the wall-clock time (average over three runs) taken for detecting three subtensors by each method, and we measured the maximum density of the three subtensors found by each method using different density measures in Section~\ref{sec:prelim:density}.
 For this experiment, we did not limit the memory budget so that every method can handle every dataset. \method also utilized extra memory space by caching tuples in memory, as explained in Section~\ref{sec:method:alg:impl}.

-\change{ Figure~\ref{fig:tradeoff:summary} shows the results averaged over all datasets \footnote{\change{We computed the relative running time and relative accuracy of each method (compared to the running time and accuracy of \method with the maximum density policy) in each dataset.
-Then, we averaged them over all datasets.}}, and Figure~\ref{fig:tradeoff:all} shows the results in each dataset. \method provided the best trade-off between speed and accuracy.
+Figure~\ref{fig:tradeoff:summary} shows the results averaged over all considered datasets.\footnote{ In each dataset, we measured the relative running time of each method (compared to the running time of \method with the maximum density policy) and the relative density of detected dense subtensors (compared to the density of subtensors detected by \method with the maximum density policy).
+Then, we averaged them over all considered datasets.} The results in each data set can be found in the appendix. \method provided the best trade-off between speed and accuracy.
 Specifically, {\bf \method was up to 7$\times$ faster} (on average 3.6$\times$ faster) than the second fastest method \mzoom.
-Moreover, {\bf \method (with the maximum density policy) consistently spotted high-density subtensors}, while the accuracies of the other methods varied on density measures.
-Specifically, on average, \method (with the maximum density policy) showed the highest accuracy with all the density measures except $\densityarinoarg$, which \mzoom and \method (with the maximum cardinality policy) were more accurate with.
-Although MAF does not appear in Figures~\ref{fig:tradeoff:summary} and \ref{fig:tradeoff:all}, it consistently provided sparser subtensors than CPD with similar speed.}
+Moreover, {\bf \method with the maximum density policy spotted high-density subtensors consistently regardless of target density measures}. \change{Specifically, on average, \method with the maximum density policy was most accurate in dense-subtensor detection when $\densitygeonoarg$ and $\densitysurpalpha{10}$ were used; and it was second most accurate when $\densitysuspnoarg$ and $\densitysurpalpha{1}$ were used.
+When $\densityarinoarg$ was used, \mzoom, \mbiz, and \method with the maximum cardinality policy were on average more accurate than \method with the maximum density policy. } Although MAF does not appear in Figures~\ref{fig:tradeoff:summary}, it consistently provided sparser subtensors than CPD with similar speed.